blakecwyu/Power_BI_Data_Visualization/Taiwan Tourism Inbound&Outbound Report/README_EN.md

 └── README.md

 ## How to Update Data Folder Path
 This dashboard uses Power Query to automatically load data from local folders.
-If you use a different computer or your folders are located elsewhere:
+If you are using a different computer or your data folders are in a different location:
 - Open `Transform Data` in Power BI.
+- Right-click each dataset and select `Advanced Editor`.
-- Go to `Advanced Editor` and update the folder path in the `Folder.Files("...")` function.
+- Update the folder path in the `Folder.Files("...")` function (usually in the first line of the code).
+- Repeat for all datasets(Inbound, Outbound, Inbound_gender, Inbound_purpose, Hotels by CountyCity).
 - Apply changes and refresh the data.
-This ensures the dashboard can correctly load and process new data from your machine.
+This ensures the dashboard correctly loads and processes new data from your machine.

 ## Limitations
 - The data is typically released three months after the end of each month, meaning it may not immediately reflect recent events or emerging trends.